Linking Threat Tactics, Techniques, and Patterns with Defensive Weaknesses, Vulnerabilities and Affected Platform Configurations for Cyber Hunting: Related Work

 Similar threat and vulnerability data within knowledge graphs and ontologies exist.
 For example, the STUCCO ontology and knowledge graph incorporates information from 13 structured data sources and provides relationships among 15 entity types including software, vulnerabilities, and attacks \cite{iannacone2015developing}.
 The SEPSES knowledge graph links information from standard data sources including CVEs, CAPECs, CWEs, CPEs, and CVSS for vulnerability scoring \cite{kiesling2019sepses}.
 SEPSES provides use cases for vulnerability assessment and intrusion detection with sample queries.
-SEPSES uses some of \bron's sources but \bron is unique, to our knowledge, in incorporating the tactics and techniques from the MITRE ATT\&CK matrix and bridging them to CWE via CAPEC.
-This allows \bron to support a broader set of analyses and inform users of the extent of the data.
+SEPSES uses some of \bron's sources but \bron support a broader set of analyses and inform users of the extent of the data.
 This same claim holds for \url{www.cvedetails.com} which provides an easy to use web interface to CVE vulnerability data only.
-It supports browsing and statistics for vendors, products and versions and viewing \VULNERABILITIES related to them but it doesn't source CVE, CAPEC, and ATT\&CK entries.

 Threat modeling models the software system, potential attacker goals and techniques, and potential threats to the system so that cyber defenders can identify and mitigate vulnerable assets.
 There are several threat modeling methods that vary in comprehensiveness, abstraction, and focus.
-These methods include but are not limited to STRIDE, PASTA, LINDDUN, and Attack Trees~\cite{shevchenko2018threat}. \bron uses a single graph to relationally connect entries from sources ranging from attack objectives to vulnerable software.
-It is possible that in the future such a consolidated graph plus queries and paths of \bron could support threat modeling.
+These methods include but are not limited to STRIDE, PASTA, LINDDUN, and Attack Trees~\cite{shevchenko2018threat}. \bron uses a single graph to relationally connect entries from sources ranging from tactics to vulnerable software.

+A community-based approach like \textit{The Githubification of InfoSec} can speed learning for defenders~\cite{githubification2019}.
+It has three components: Insight, Analytics, and Analysis.
+For Insight the MITRE ATT\&CK framework is suggested.
+For analytics and analyses sharing analytic security data mining via \texttt{Jupyter} notebooks is proposed.
+On example is CALDERA Pathfinder~\cite{calderaPathfinder2020} that show what a vulnerability exposes to an adversary.
+It is arguable that \bron could enhance these approaches.
+In terms of insights, it includes more than ATT\&CK and unifies inter-source linking.
+The \texttt{Python} scripts in \bron are lower level stack components. \bron offers abstract knowledge linked to concrete knowledge.